zio/zio-quill/docs/quill-vs-slick.md

 ## Non-blocking IO ##

 Slick provides an asynchronous wrapper on top of jdbc's blocking interface, making it harder to scale applications using it.
-On the other hand, quill provides fully asynchronous non-blocking database access through quill-async and quill-finagle-mysql.
+On the other hand, quill provides fully asynchronous non-blocking database access through quill-zio.

 ## Extensibility ##